-This goal aligns with key objectives of Courtenay's Official Community Plan including ACH 1 which seeks to "Incorporate art, culture and heritage, including K'ómoks First Nation heritage, into place-making efforts throughout the city, including in the design of new private and public buildings and spaces."
+"Incorporate art, culture and heritage, including K'ómoks First Nation heritage, into place-making efforts throughout the city, including in the design of new private and public buildings and spaces."

-Objective 1.1: Recognize the role and rights of K'ómoks First Nation and other Indigenous peoples as it relates to arts and culture
+Objective 1.1: Recognize the role and rights of K'ómoks First Nation, MIKI'SIW Métis Association, Inuit, and Urban Indigenous peoples as it relates to arts and culture

-Action 1.1.1: Commit to ongoing relationship building with K'ómoks First Nation and other Indigenous peoples (including Métis, Inuit, and urban Indigenous communities), to allow for the continuous shaping of the Strategic Cultural Plan as a living document reflective of the Indigenous history of Courtenay and the region.
+Action 1.1.1: Commit to ongoing relationship building with K'ómoks First Nation, MIKI'SIW Métis Association, Inuit, and Urban Indigenous peoples to allow for the continuous shaping of the Strategic Cultural Plan as a living document reflective of the Indigenous history of Courtenay and the region.

-Action 1.1.2: Engage with K'ómoks First Nation and other Indigenous peoples to seek input, guidance, and consent in cultural planning processes and codesigning protocols through decolonized practices.
+Action 1.1.2: Engage with K'ómoks First Nation, MIKI'SIW Métis Association, Inuit, and Urban Indigenous peoples to seek input, guidance, and consent in cultural planning processes and co-designing protocols through decolonized practices.